 Friendship Day 2020: Different Types Of Friends We All Have In Our Lives

 One can never define friendship in a few lines.
 It is a thing for a lifetime as we all need friends in every phase of our life.
-At every point in your life, you will make new friends and consider them as quite important.
-But have you ever thought of how different your friends are from each other?
-You may find one of your friends to be quite emotional, while the other seems more like a mentor to you.
+Throughout your life, you will come across new people and develop a friendly bond with them.
+But have you ever paid attention to how your friends differ from each other?
+You may find one of your friends to be quite emotional, while the other may seem more like a mentor to you.

-Some of them could be practical while some could be extremely innocent.
-On this friendship day i.e., on 2 August 2020, we are here with a list of friends that we all have in our life.
+While some of our friends are just practical, others can be extremely emotional.
+At times, even if you aren't a party animal, you may end up being friends with a person having the same personality trait.
+There's nothing wrong with having variations in your friend circle.
+If you are wondering whether your friends are actually different from each other, then read this article below to find out the types of friends we all have.

 1. The Forever Loyal Friend

-This is the type of friend everyone wants to have.
+There is no doubt that everyone loves to have them in their friend circle.
 He/she will always be honest and loyal to you.
 You can always be assured that he/she won't speak behind your back.
 In fact, he/she is the one who will always fight against those who badmouth you.
 This kind of friend will always have your back and will never turn disloyal to you.

 2. The One Who Is A Parent Figure

-This is the type of friend who is no less than a parent figure to you.
-He/she knows everything related to your health and career.
+Whether it is a minor detail related to your health or your career, you will always have a friend who knows everything about you.
+It would be no wrong to say that you will find him/her no less than your parents.
 He/she will ensure that you do not consume anything that may affect your health in an adverse manner.
 Not only this, but this friend will always be on his/her toes to ensure if you are doing the right thing or not.

 3. The One Who Gives You Best Advice